pasqal-io/pyqtorch/docs/hamevo.md

 ### `HamiltonianEvolution`

 This class is a PyTorch module designed to encapsulate Hamiltonian Evolution operations.
 The evolution operation performed by the module depends on the strategy specified through the `hamevo_type` attribute, which can be a member of the `HamEvoType` enumeration or an equivalent string ("RK4", "EIG", "EXP").
+Default is set to HamEvoEXP.

 ### `HamEvo`